MicaelGerr/MicaelGerr/README.md

 - 👋 Hi, I’m @MicaelGerr
 - 👀 I'm a student in ICOMP-UFAM
 - 🌱 I'm proficient in DB,PL.
-I want to colabore the best I can in openSouce(when I can be able)
+- S2 I want to colabore the best I can in openSouce
 - 📫 How to reach me: gerrarmicaeldasilva@gmail.com

 <!---